-The AD9927's horizontal clamping and blanking pulses are fully programmable to suit a variety of applications.
+The horizontal clamping and blanking pulses of the AD9992 are fully programmable to suit a variety of applications.
 Individual control is provided for CLPOB, PBLK, and HBLK in the different regions of each field.
-This allows the dark pixel clamping and blanking patterns to be changed at each stage of the readout in order to accommodate different image transfer timing and high speed line shifts.
+This allows the dark pixel clamping and blanking patterns to be changed at each stage of the readout to accommodate different image transfer timing and high speed line shifts.